New Zealand English: Dictionaries

-Further lexicographical work culminated in the 1,374-page The New Zealand Oxford Dictionary published in 2004, by Tony Deverson and Graeme Kennedy.
-The dictionary contains over 100,000 definitions, including over 12,000 New Zealand entries and a wide range of encyclopedic information.
+Further lexicographical work culminated in the 1,355-page The New Zealand Oxford Dictionary published in 2005, by Tony Deverson and Graeme Kennedy.
+The dictionary contains over 100,000 definitions, including 10,000 New Zealand entries and over 10,000 encyclopedic entries.
 A second, revised edition of The New Zealand Oxford Paperback Dictionary was published in 2006, this time using standard lexicographical regional markers to identify the New Zealand content, which were absent from the first edition.
 The NZ Dictionary Centre ceased active operations after the retirement of its second Director, Dianne Bardsley, in 2012.

 Another source of well-cited New Zealand words and phrases is the Collins English Dictionary, first published in 1979 by HarperCollins.
-Though this dictionary primarily draws from the Bank of English, a corpus of English literature maintained by the University of Birmingham with HarperCollins' support since 1980, a New Zealand advisor informs the content of each edition.
-The first advisor to perform this role was Professor Ian Gordon of Victoria University, who was succeeded by Professor Elizabeth Gordon (no relation) of the University of Canterbury in 2003.
-Elizabeth Gordon has since stepped down from the role.
+Though this dictionary primarily draws from the Bank of English, a corpus of English literature maintained by the University of Birmingham with HarperCollins' support since 1980, a New Zealand editor informs the content of each edition.
+The role was filled by Professor Ian Gordon of Victoria University, and then by Professor Elizabeth Gordon (no relation) of the University of Canterbury.

 Australia's Macquarie Dictionary was first published in 1981, and has since become the authority on Australian English.
 It has always included an abundance of New Zealand words and phrases additional to the mutually shared words and phrases of both countries.
 Every edition has retained a New Zealand resident advisor for the New Zealand content, the first being Harry Orsman. and the most recent being Victoria University of Wellington lexicographer Laurie Bauer.